 How To Go About Your Case

-Carl Barkemeyer, Criminal Defense Attorney has helped a lot of clients all over Baton Rouge in this case and we can help you too.
+The Barkemeyer Law Firm has helped a lot of clients all over Louisiana in this case and we can help you too.
 If you have been charged or you have a loved one that has been accused of an aggravated obstruction of a highway of commerce, then reaching out to us will be a very good decision.

 We take all our clients through all the steps involved in their prosecution.
 We try as much as possible to reduce your charges if not get you acquitted and discharged.